help & faqs

 Loose tea or bagged tea - which is better?

 Quality whole leaf tea is the best way to get the full flavour from any tea, so that’s exactly what we sell; nothing crushed.
 Most of us prefer the convenience of making tea from teabags.
 Unfortunately, it’s difficult to pack whole leaf tea into traditional paper teabags, so the contents are normally poor quality dusty tea.
 Our tea temples allow us not only to pack quality whole leaf tea, but also allow room for the whole leaves to infuse properly.
 So, loose leaf quality in a bag format.
 Simple.
-Or, if you prefer, we do sell most of our teas in loose format online.
+We don't offer loose teas in Canada at this time but plan to introduce them.

 Where do teapigs teas come from?

 We buy our tea and herbal infusions from all around the world, including countries as diverse as Rwanda, Taiwan, China and India.